-For 16 years, Groundhog Day has been hailed as a meditation on self-redemption.
-But to pigeonhole it into one overarching theme would be an insult to the layered precision, and perfection, of Harold Ramis’s 1993 masterpiece, which ventures into the heart of darkness and despair to ultimately emerge unharmed, but not unmarked.
+Harold Ramis’s Groundhog Day has been hailed as a meditation on self-redemption.
+But to pigeonhole it into one overarching theme would be an insult to the layered precision of a film that ventures into the heart of darkness and despair to ultimately emerge unharmed, but not unmarked.
 This story of a man doomed to relive the same day over and over again is not concerned about tomorrow.
 A true absurdist triumph, it cares not what the destination might be, for it knows that the pursuit of meaning is itself meaningful whether or not that pursuit is eventually rewarded.
 Life might very well lack purpose, and it might very well be a struggle, but that doesn’t mean you have to be an asshole about it.

-A shot of a blue sky (cotton-white clouds floating, lazily, across the screen) opens the film.
+A shot of a blue sky, cotton-white clouds lazily floating across the screen, opens Groundhog Day.
 Every few seconds the shot changes—yet it remains the same.
-The sky is blue, the clouds as pearly as before and still in their hazy dance, even though they are not the same as the ones from the previous shot.
-It is a visual metaphor that permeates the rest of the film.
-That it is intertwined with an otherworldly small town marching band track only adds to the positively Lynchian feel.
+The sky is blue, the clouds as pearly as before and still in their hazy dance, even though they’re not the same as the ones from the previous shot.
+It’s a visual metaphor that permeates the rest of the film.
+That it’s intertwined with an otherworldly smalltown marching band track only adds to the positively Lynchian feel.

 Eventually, the sky cuts to a blue screen as an outstretched palm invades the frame from the right, looking like it belongs to an illusionist—a flick of the wrist, a legerdemain, and an Ace of Spades might suddenly appear, dangling precariously from the tip of the fingers.
 The illusionist in this case is Phil Connors (Bill Murray, wonderfully channeling W.C.
 Fields), a weatherman with Channel 9 Pittsburgh, acerbic and detached from his fellow humans to the point of nervosa.
 In this brief moment, however, beyond Phil’s soul-devouring sarcasm, we are presented with one of the film’s central themes.
 That our lives as we live them are illusions—not in a New Age/Philosophy 101 sense, but in the way that we reflect into them the meaning that we want them to have.
 The blue screen is, in fact, Phil’s tapestry, and he is, in fact, its creator.
 Later in the film, Ramis makes his point even clearer in two separate scenes where Phil, incensed by a snowstorm he predicted won’t happen, and shivering uncontrollably, will declare “I MAKE THE WEATHER!”
 Further on, he is confronted by his Pollyanna of a producer (Andie MacDowell) on the way he is, seemingly, living his life.
 “I am a god,” he says, before adding, not too convincingly, “I am not THE god…I don’t think.”
 These are not mere character beats showing off Phil’s egocentricity.
 They are, instead, singular examples of absurdist existentialism (like the film, this writer is also aware of the oxymoron).